chrisnoonan98675/site/xl-deploy/how-to/create-a-provisioning-package.markdown

 To add a provisionable to a provisioning package:

 1. Right-click the provisioning package, select **New**, then select the type of provisionable that you want to add.
 For example, to add an Amazon Web Services EC2 AMI, select **aws** > **ec2.InstanceSpec**.
 1. Fill in the provisionable properties.
-For example, for an `ec2.instanceSpec`:
+For example, some of the properties for an `aws.ec2.instanceSpec`:

     ![Create new provisionable (aws.ec2.InstanceSpec)](images/provisioning-create-new-provisionable-02.png)

 1. Click **Save**.

-{% comment %}
-#### Cardinality in provisionables

-Cardinality allows you to create multiple provisioneds based on a single provisionable.
-For example, an `aws.ec2.InstanceSpec` with a cardinality of 5 will result in five AWS EC2 instances, all based on the same instance specification.
-When each provisioned is created, its ordinal will be added to its name, as described in [Provision an environment](/xl-deploy/how-to/provision-an-environment.html#the-unique-provisioning-id).

-It is recommended that you use a [placeholder](/xl-deploy/how-to/using-placeholders-in-xl-deploy.html) such as `{% raw %}NUMBER_OF_TOMCAT_INSTANCES{% endraw %}` for the cardinality property.
-You can then enter the desired number of instances when you set up the provisioning.
-{% endcomment %}

 ### Add a provisioner to a provisionable